 E. Harper Charlton, April 1955

-The Crescent City is known for many things unique, but in terms of steel wheels on rails New Orleans, Louisiana holds the distinction of owning the oldest continuously-operating public streetcar system in the world.
-Since well before the Civil War, street railroads of one sort or another have plied the low-lying streets of the Big Easy.
-From the electric system's all-time peak in 1924 of nearly 225 route miles, the years following World War II saw continual abandonment of lines and routes turned over to buses until only the well-attested St. Charles line remained in service.
-These "Charley Cars" soldiered on alone for decades, until the late 1980s saw the opening of a new Riverfront line downtown along the mighty Mississippi, followed by the historic return of streetcar service to Canal Street and the Cemeteries in the fall of 2003.
-Infamous Hurricane Katrina struck a mighty blow to the St. Charles right-of-way and the new Canal Street cars in 2005, but both segments have been returned to service.
+Since well before the Civil War, street railroads of one sort or another have plied the low-lying streets of the New Orleans, Louisiana.
+From the electric system's all-time mileage peak in 1924 of nearly 225 route miles, the years following World War II saw continual abandonment of lines.
+Most rail routes were turned over to buses or abandoned altogether, until only the well-attested St. Charles line remained in service.
+These green "Charley Cars" soldiered on alone for decades, car modernized then renovated again, until the late 1980s saw the opening of a new Riverfront line downtown along the mighty Mississippi River.
+More modern expansion followed with the historic return of streetcar service along Canal Street and out to the Cemeteries district in the fall of 2003.
+Infamous Hurricane Katrina struck a mighty blow to the St. Charles line right-of-way and the new Canal Street cars in 2005, but both segments returned to service in good order.
 Today, three classes of streetcars scurry locals and tourists alike along three separate routes, hopefully securing the future of this historic system well into its third century of operation.

 Along the Grand Thoroughfare

 New cars for a Classic Route